-Email: Eric.Gilliland@nsc.edu
+Email: TitleIXCoordinator@nevadastate.edu

-Or to the Assistant Secretary of the United States Department of Education, U.S. Department of Education, Office for Civil Rights, 400 Maryland Avenue, SW, Washington, D.C.
-20202-1100; Telephone: 1-800-421-3481 FAX: 202-453-6012; TDD: 1-800-877-8339; Email: OCR@ed.gov; or to both.
+Assistant Secretary of the United States Department of Education U.S. Department of Education, Office for Civil Rights 400 Maryland Avenue, SW Washington, D.C.
+20202-1100

+Telephone: 1-800-421-3481; FAX: 202-453-6012; TDD: 1-800-877-8339

+Email: OCR@ed.gov

-Information pertaining to the University's grievance procedures and grievance process, including how to report or file a complaint of sex discrimination, how to report or file a formal complaint of sexual harassment, and how the University will respond can be found here.
+Information pertaining to the University's grievance procedures and grievance process, including how to report or file a complaint of sex discrimination, how to report or file a formal complaint of sexual harassment, and how the University will respond can be found in the Sexual Assault, Domestic Violence, Dating Violence, and Stalking Policy.